-We take your privacy seriously and you can find out more here about your data protection rights and how we collect, use, share and store your personal information as a personal or business banking customer – that includes personal information we already hold about you now and further personal information we might collect about you, either from you or from a third party.
-How we use your personal information will depend on the accounts and relationship you have with us.
+That includes info we already hold about you now and further personal info we might collect about you, either from you or someone else.
+How we use your personal info depends on the accounts and relationship you have with us.

 - Clydesdale Bank PLC